flosskosova/foss4g-2023/_pages/register/visa-info.md

 Kosovo requires visas for citizens of certain countries.
 You can find more information on which participants will need a visa to come to Kosovo here:
 <https://en.wikipedia.org/wiki/Visa_policy_of_Kosovo>

-A formal visa invitation letter from the local organizer in Kosovo (FLOSSK) in order to apply for a Kosovo visa,  please send the first 2 pages (bio details) of your scanned passport to info@foss4g.org along with Full Name, Date of Birth, Passport # and Country of Issue in the body of the email.
-Please also provide your affiliation and relation to FOSS4G/OSGEO community so we can confirm your bona fide status.
-You need to be fully registered for attendance to receive the invitation letter.
-This process may take up to a week.

 ### Visas

 #### Countries that can enter without visa